-Most large companies offer some health-improvement programs.
+Most large companies offer some health-improvement programs, especially in our pandemic-driven era.
 Whether it’s education, weight loss, biometric screening or walking programs, there are wide varieties of wellness programs that are very easy for businesses to administer.
 However, these types of plans may seem beneficial to companies, but employers need to avoid health incentive compliance issues.

 Human resources departments are aware that wellness plans are subject to laws, such as HIPAA and ACA.
 What most companies do not know is that there are nine different federal statutes that wellness plans can be subject to accommodating, which can make health incentive compliance issues a diaster.
 This includes the following: